 Erynne Gilpin Ph.D is a mixed (Cree-Métis and Filipina/Celtic) community wellness researcher, activist, artist, educator, community birth doula, filmmaker and founder of Indigenous Womxn Climb.
 Recently completing her Ph.D of Indigenous Governance at the University of Victoria (2020) in a project entitled "Land as Body: Indigenous Womxn's Leadership, Wellness and Embodied Governance," she is set to begin Post-Doctoral Research in September of 2020 at the Centre of Indigenous Research and Community-Led Engagement.
 Erynne’s research to date focuses on Indigenous wellness pedagogy, Indigenous Climate action, Land-based leadership and governance, storied-film education and “embodied governance, insurgent healing, and land/water-based wellness.”
 Her future work centres Inter National (Canada – Guatemala – Brazil) Indigenous relations through storytelling and place-based knowledge as governance.

 Indigenous relational protocols in harvesting, medicinal preparation, and Land-based healing practices have been disrupted through colonial settler-contact and attempted erasures of Indigenous cultures, governance, and ceremonies.
 However, the continued presence of Indigenous peoples, governance systems, cultures, and nations across so-called Canada demonstrates their survival and their resilience.
 Indigenous resurgence is the assertion of diverse Indigenous epistemologies (ways of being, knowing, relating), as well as practices of Land-based decolonization.
-This course provides students with a basic introduction to Indigenous Land Protocols, grounded in Indigenous Research Methodologies and situated on Coast Salish territories of the WSANEC, Esquimalt and Songhees Nations.
+This course provides students with a basic introduction to Indigenous Land Protocols, grounded in Indigenous Research Methodologies.
 There will be an emphasis on the formation, maintenance, and diversity of Indigenous identities.
-Topics include: Self-Location, Principles of Indigenous Land Protocol (4), Land Access Permissions, Sacred Lands, Land-Based Wellness Practices, Medicinal Harvesting Protocol, Water-based protocols.
+Topics include: Critical Self-Location, Principles of Indigenous Land Protocol (4), Land-Based Wellness Practices, Water-based protocols, Territorial Acknowledgment.

 This course intends to foster a greater appreciation for the strength and cultural continuity of Indigenous peoples, as well as a deepened understanding of the roles and responsibilities upheld by non-Indigenous communities on Indigenous Lands.
-A better understanding of Indigenous world-views and principles is meant to encourage students to consider their place within these relationships to self, to others, to Spirit, and to the Land.
+A better understanding of critical self-location is meant to encourage students to consider their place within these relationships to self, to others, to Spirit, and to the Land.